-Walking into Receiving and Discharging for the first time, I felt what seemed to be a million butterflies bouncing off the inside of my stomach.
+Walking into Receiving and Discharging on my first day in prison, I felt what seemed to be a million butterflies bouncing off the inside of my stomach.
 Here I was, an 18-year-old first-time offender carrying a 50-year sentence on my shoulders.

 One of the officers called names from a piece of paper that she held in her hands.
 When she called, “Clark!”
 I stood on the wall just as the guys before me had been instructed to do.